xbabs/xbabs/README.md

 - Cognizant Virtual Experience Program on Forage [May 2023].

 **Certifications:**
-- Data Scientist with Python Certification [DataCamp]
+- Data Scientist with Python Certification at DataCamp
-- Machine Learning Crash Course with TensorFlow APIs [Google Developers]
+- Machine Learning Crash Course with TensorFlow APIs at Google Developers
-- Data Science Tools and Methodology [IBM Cognitive class]
+- Data Science Tools and Methodology at IBM Cognitive class
-- Machine Learning and Python [Data Science Nigeria].
+- Machine Learning and Python at Data Science Nigeria

 🌐**MEMBERSHIPS:**

 I am an active member of the Society of Artificial Intelligence, affiliated with the International Association of Engineers.
 I have also participated in the Internship Experience UK: Engineering Infrastructure program facilitated by Bright Network.
 Furthermore, I contribute to the Python Software Foundation, collaborating with other Python enthusiasts on open-source projects.

 **Feel free to explore my repositories to delve deeper into my projects, view code samples, and explore my contributions.**